spokestack/spokestack.io/content/docs/Design/tips-for-writing-dialogue.md

 >
 > **MYRUNBUDDY** > [Confirmation + Recording Run] “Starting…”

 _Since this user has recored a run before using their voice, there’s no follow-up to the app’s confirmation.
-We’ll_ [_show you examples_](/docs/Design/tips-for-designing-visual-output) _of things you might want to include along with a confirmation in later steps._
+We’ll [show you examples](/docs/Design/tips-for-designing-visual-output) of things you might want to include along with a confirmation in later steps._

 Confirmations don’t always need to be conversational.
 Consider sounds.
-In the example above, instead of saying “starting,” you could replace this with a beep or swoosh soup.
+In the example above, instead of saying “starting,” you could replace this with a beep or swoosh sound.

 ## 3. Be relevant

-Voice input for complex queries is faster and more convenient.
-Especially for users who are multi-tasking.
+Voice input for complex queries is faster and more convenient, especially for users who are multi-tasking.
 And yet, the average person can read faster than they can listen.
 Consider whether a voice response, a [visual response](/docs/Design/tips-for-designing-visual-output), or both is appropriate.
 Respect your users’ time; don’t inconvenience them by taking too long to respond.
 A well-crafted response ([Golden Rule #3:](https://www.cs.umd.edu/users/ben/goldenrules.html) “offer informative feedback”) will increase re-engagement.

 > **RETURN USER** > [Listening] “MyRunBuddy, what’s my pace?”
 >